alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

 This happens to me a lot: I do something exciting, it tires me out and I want to go home.
 But once I'm back, I miss the excitement and I'm sad that it's over.

----

 I call events like these **mountaintop moments**.
-They may not involve a literal mountain, but they're any event or experience that takes us away from our normal lives.
+They're any event or experience that lets us escape from our normal lives.
-For me, they include new theatre, holidays to unfamiliar places, and days out with friends.

-We climb the mountain to get away from our regular routine, and that gives us some extra sp

-> We climb the mountaintop to escape our normal lives.
-The view is breathtaking, the stars are closer and clearer
->
-> The mountaintop is larger than life, a more intense experience of the world, outside our normal reality.
->
-> The mountaintop also changes us.
-We learn new things, make new friends, have new experiences, and learn about ourselves.
->
-> Mountaintops are important as fuck.
-We NEED to have these transformative liminal spaces in our lives.
->
-> But in order to serve that purpose they have to be set apart.
-We can't stay there, or else they stop being mountaintops.

----

-We climb the mountain for a break in routine, and that gives us room to think and breathe.
-The air is cleaner, the sky and stars get closer, the world stretches out in front of us.
+Atop the metaphorical mountain, the air is cleaner, the sky and stars get closer, and the view stretches out in front of us.
-The mountaintop is larger than life.

-The break in routine gives us space to grow.
+Given a temporary break from our usual routine, the world seems larger and more intense.

+Being on the mountaintop gives us space to grow, and we can't help but be changed by the experience.
 We have new adventures, we discover new ideas, we meet new friends -- and we learn more about ourselves.
-These intense, emotional events change us in ways we can't predict.
+We *need* these sorts of transformative event in our lives.

-But exciting as these moments are, we eventually have to come down from the mountain, and that hurts.
+But exciting as they are, eventually we have to come down from the mountain, and that hurts.
 All the energy and emotion is drained away as we return to our regular lives.

 After a mountaintop moment, normal life can feel dull and subdued.
-I always feel a sense of melancholy after a big event, and it takes me a few days to readjust.
+I always feel a bit miserable after a big event, and it takes me a few days to readjust.
-I'm glad to return to the familiarity of my routine, and to have the opportunity to rest -- but I remember the emotional high, and nothing in my day-to-day can match it.
+I'm glad to return to the familiarity of my routine, and have a chance to rest -- but I remember the emotional high, and that's hard to match in my day-to-day.

 In the immediate aftermath, it's tempting to wonder if we can stay on the mountain.
-What if we didn’t come down?
+What if we didn't come down?
 What if we made this our life?

-But that’s not the point of the mountain -- we have to come down and return to our normal lives, or the mountain *becomes* our normal life.
+But we can't stay there -- if we want them to be intense, transformative, elevated experiences, they have to be set apart from our daily lives.
+If we stay on the top of the mountain, it stops being a mountaintop to us.
-If we stayed, the mountain would stop seeming special and start to feel mundane.
+It would stop feeling special, and start to feel mundane.
 (How many people see less of their home than tourists, because it doesn't seem remarkable to them?)

+The point of the mountaintop is that we come back down.
-The mountaintop is a place to escape from our lives, yes, but also a place to learn and grow.
+It's a place to escape from our lives, yes, but it's also a place to learn and grow.
-We come back down, and we need to bring the changes with us.
+We come down, and we bring everything we learnt with us.
 We need to use our experience on the mountaintop to find ways to make our normal life better.
+Otherwise, what was the point of going up there?

 We had an amazing moment, and eventually it's over, and that's sad.
 What comes next is focusing on the lessons we learned, the friendships we built, the experiences we had – and how we bring those into our lives, and use them to become a better person.